raegertay/assocation-practices/README.md

 5. Peter has 2 posts.
 6. I can query all posts belonging to Peter.
 7. Peter decides to terminate his account and therefore be destroyed in the database.
-8. I can query all the posts and all of Peter's posts should be gone.
+8. All of Peter's posts should be gone.

 ## 2. Many-to-Many
 ### Setup